 For serious applications that require a more high-volume solution, Intrinio can provide a wider variety of choices at a lower cost than most providers.
 This allows users to grow up with Intrinio, testing and graduating from one source of stock prices to another that becomes a better fit.

 IEX Cloud vs. Intrinio: Support

 Test out IEX support.
 Then try Intrinio.
-Intrinio has been building a name for itself based on fanatic customer support for years.
-We have robust and timely data quality ticketing, free chat support for all users (even on the weekends), and affordable premium support.
+Intrinio has been building a name for itself based on fantastic customer support for years.
+We have robust and timely data quality ticketing and free chat support for all users (even on the weekends).